ViniciusPiresB/github-oauth-example/README.md

 docker run -dp 8000:8000 viniciuspiresb/github-oauth-example:1.0
 ```

-Access your localhost in your browser.
+Access your localhost in your browser at port used on .env file or docker port.